pabloariasal/pabloariasal.github.io/_posts/2018-11-25-python-descriptors.md

 		print('{} has been installed!'.format(os))
 ~~~

 This took me a while to understand but once you see it's fairly simple.
-The functions setter, getter and deleter are methods of the property class but also decorators.
+The functions `setter`, `getter` and `deleter` are methods of the property class but also decorators.
 But what do they decorate?
 They decorate *self*, i.e. the property object itself they belong to!

 The setter decorator, for example, receives the decorated `fset` as argument and constructs a new property object by passing it to its constructor.
 Note, however, that existing functions in `self` (`fget` or `del`) are also propagated to the new object.
 This is exactly what decorators are all about, they receive some object, add some stuff to it (in this case `fset`) and return it.